Exploring The Differences Between Linear PCM And Bitstream

 Devices

 When it comes to compatibility with devices, both Linear PCM and Bitstream have their strengths and weaknesses.
 Linear PCM is widely supported by most devices, including smartphones, computers, Blu-ray players, and gaming consoles.
 This is because Linear PCM is a standard uncompressed audio format that is easily decoded by a variety of devices.
 On the other hand, Bitstream can vary depending on the device.
 Some devices may not support Bitstream at all, while others may only support certain types of Bitstream formats.
-It’s important to check the specifications of your device to ensure compatibility with Bitstream audio.
+It’s important to check the specifications of your device to ensure with Bitstream audio.

 File Formats